 - To administer our website or any other purposes required in order to allow us to perform our activities as a homelessness charity;

-- to register you as an affiliate, member or volunteer;
+- to register you as an associate, ambassador or volunteer;

-- to inform you via email, SMS or phone about our activities;
+- to inform you via email, SMS or telephone about our activities;

 - to send you information about appeals and fundraising activities;